Tony Zemaitis: 1970s: Fame

-1980s
+Later career and death

 In the 1980s Zemaitis launched a "student model" guitar that could be upgraded when the player could afford it, but this proved to be too popular and time-consuming.
 This model threatened to overshadow all other guitar production and was discontinued.
 By the 1980s Zemaitis was taking more orders for guitars than he could produce and he was having to turn down work.

-1990s

 In the 1990s, Zemaitis guitars became very collectable and forgeries began to appear.
 These forgeries in both new and second hand guise, while looking genuine, used poorer-quality materials and did not sound like a genuine Zemaitis.
 During his 39 years of production, Zemaitis had a policy of never making two guitars the same, and he limited himself to making only ten guitars a year to ensure the quality of each instrument.

-2000s

 Zemaitis retired in 2000 and died two years later.
 His guitar-making style was carried on by Zemaitis Guitars of Tokyo, Japan.
 Led by his son, Tony Zemaitis Jr., the company continued to employ Danny O'Brien as an engraver.

 In 2007, American economist-turned-fraudster Al Parish bought an acoustic guitar made by Zemaitis and owned by George Harrison for $150,000.